RADAR-base/radarpipeline/docs/setup.md

 ### Step 2.
 Install radar-pipeline module

-To install the radar-pipeline module, follow the instructions in the How to run section in [README.md](../README.md)
+To install the radarpipeline module, follow the instructions in the "How to run" section in [README.md](../README.md)

 ### Step 3.
 Setup the repository

 Checkout the [Mock feature pipeline](https://github.com/RADAR-base-Analytics/mockfeatures) to see the structure of each pipeline.

-1. Create `__init__.py` and another directory in the repo with the same name as the repository.
+1. Create `__init__.py` and another directory in the repo with the same name as the repository (i.e. mockfeatures/mockfeatures/).

 2. This is the directory where all the pipeline code should be located.
 It is not a requirement but it can make it much more easier for users to locate all the code.
 In the directory create `features.py`.
 __Note__ :- You can create python file with any other name or any number of python files.

 3. In the python file, create feature groups using the class FeatureGroup.
-As mentioned earlier, each feaure feature group would contain a collection of features.
+As mentioned earlier, FeatureGroup would contain a collection of Feature objects.
     The mock feature group looks like this:

     ```python